-Professor Hayes came to Yale from Princeton University, where she was Assistant Professor of Hebrew Studies in the Department of Near Eastern Studies.
-Her book Between the Babylonian and Palestinian Talmuds (Oxford University Press, 1997) received the Salo Baron Prize, awarded by the American Academy for Jewish Research.
-Her book Gentile Impurities and Jewish Identities: Intermarriage and Conversion from the Bible to the Talmud (Oxford University Press, 2002) was a 2003 National Jewish Book Award finalist.
-Professor Haves spent 2005-2006 at the Yale Law School, and is working on a book entitled What's So Divine about Divine Law?
+Professor Hayes, a specialist in talmudic-midrashic studies, was awarded a Yale College prize for distinguished undergraduate teaching in 2005.
+Her book Between the Babylonian and Palestinian Talmuds received the Salo Baron Prize, awarded by the American Academy for Jewish Research.
+Her book Gentile Impurities and Jewish Identities: Intermarriage and Conversion from the Bible to the Talmud was a 2003 National Jewish Book Award finalist, Professor Hayes's Introduction to the Bible was published in 2012 by Yale University Press as part of the Open Yale Courses publication series.
+She is nearing completion of a book entitled What's So Divine about Divine Law?